ayrat555/ayrat555.github.io/_posts/2020-07-31-el-monitorro.md

 More than a decade later in 2019, it's a peak of popularity for another kind of service - messengers.
 I'm no different from an average contemporary so I'm an avid user of messengers and my messenger is Telegram.
 Nowadays I don't use traditional social networks like Facebook or VK (Russian Facebook copycat) and do all my messaging in Telegram.

 I started finding myself leaving Telegram only to check news sites.
 So I decided why not to bring news to Telegram.
 Telegram provides tools for writing bots.
 From telegram bots intro: "Bots are third-party applications that run inside Telegram.
 Users can interact with bots by sending them messages".
 Most news sites provide JSON, ATOM or RSS feeds.
-I checked existing solutions and there are already a couple of Feed readers for telegrams out there.
+I checked existing solutions and there are already a couple of Feed readers for Telegram out there.
 But I wasn't satisfied with any of them, none of them provided instant updates of feeds.
 So my idea was to create a feed reader for Telegram bot that provided instant updates.
 I called it "El Monitorro".

-A side note about another feed reader bot 'the feed reader bot'.
+A side note about another feed reader bot called 'the feed reader bot'.
 Its feed refresh rate before I released my bot was 5 minutes and it was Premium feature.
 After I released my bot, which has a refresh rate of 1 minute and it's free of charge, 'the feed reader bot' added new Elite level with a refresh rate of 30 seconds.
 What do you think about squeezing it out of business by setting an update rate to 20 seconds?
 LOL :)

 In this post, I'll give a brief explanation about the structure of the El Monitorro bot.